 3. Drain patties on paper towels and serve on a bed of baby spinach with fresh dill as garnish.

 4. This recipe is simple to double and left-overs are easily heated in a toaster oven or wonderful ground up and mixed with fresh salad the next day.
-Often I simply add one more can of salmon rather than a true doubling of it.
 This feeds 5 easily with left-overs.

 - 1 cup macadamia nuts

 - 1 teasponn minced garlic, or to taste- I usually just toss in 1-2 cloves of garlic

 - ½ teasponn sea salt, or to taste